 In July 2010, the FASB issued ASU 2020-10, Disclosures about the Credit Quality of Financing Receivables and the Allowance for Credit Losses (Topic 310) ("ASU 2010-20").
 The main objective of ASU 2010-20 is to provide financial statement users with greater transparency about an entity's allowance for credit losses and the credit quality of its financing receivables.
 ASU 2010-20 is intended to provide additional information to assist financial statement users in assessing an entity's credit risk exposures and evaluating the adequacy of its allowance for credit losses.
 Currently, a high threshold for recognition of credit impairments impedes timely recognition of losses.
-ASU 2010-20 was effective for interim and annual reporting periods ending on or after December 15, 2010 for disclosures as of the end of a reporting period and will be effective for interim and annual reporting periods beginning on or after December 15, 2010 for disclosures about activity that occurs during a reporting period as of December 31, 2010.
-The Company does not believe the adoption of disclosures required by ASU 2010-20 for activity that occurs during a reporting period will have a material effect on its consolidated financial position, results of operations or cash flows.
+ASU 2010-20 was effective for interim and annual reporting periods ending on or after December 15, 2010 for disclosures as of the end of a reporting period and will be effective for interim and annual reporting periods beginning on or after December 15, 2010 for disclosures about activity that occurs during a reporting period.
+Accordingly, the Company adopted the disclosures required by ASU 2010-20 at the end of a reporting period as of December 31, 2010.
+The Company does not believe the adoption of disclosures required by ASU 2010-20 for activity that occurs during a reporting define the adoption of disclosures required by ASU 2010-20 for activity that occurs during a reporting period financial position, results of operations or cash flows.